embedded analytics

 4. Increased user engagement and adoption

 Embedding analytics can be an incredibly powerful part of a user engagement strategy.
 By embedding analytics directly into applications, organizations can give users more value, significantly increasing user engagement and adoption of analytics capabilities.
 Users no longer need to switch between multiple tools or platforms to access data insights.
 Instead, analytics functionalities are readily available within their familiar application environment.
-Ideally, the embedded analytics experience is so easy, every kind of user can intuitively leverage it without additional training.
+Ideally, the embedded analytics experience is so easy, that every kind of user can intuitively leverage it without additional training.
 This convenience encourages users to explore and interact with a product more, leading to increased engagement, a higher adoption rate, and more robust data-driven decision making practices.
 With easy access to analytics in the tools they already know and love, users become more empowered to make informed decisions based on real-time insights.

 5. Time and cost efficiency

 Embedded analytics platforms offer significant time and cost efficiency benefits compared to building analytics capabilities from scratch.
 These platforms provide pre-built analytics components, including data connectors, visualization tools, and reporting functionalities, reducing the time and effort required to develop and maintain analytics capabilities.
-Further, by using the right embedded analytics tools, customers can get access to cutting edge technology from an organization purely focused on analytics, instead of having to continually build these capabilities internally, leaving them behind the innovation curve.
+Further, by using the right embedded analytics tools, customers can get access to cutting-edge technology from an organization purely focused on analytics, instead of having to continually build these capabilities internally, leaving them behind the innovation curve.
 By leveraging an embedded analytics platform, organizations can save development resources, reduce time-to-market, and allocate resources to other critical business areas.
 Additionally, these platforms often offer flexible pricing models, enabling organizations to scale their analytics capabilities while maintaining cost efficiency.

 6. Monetize data

 The most innovative organizations, such as Guidewire, Harri, and Verisk, have taken embedding analytics further.
 Instead of simply adding analytics to their products, they are turning this data into dollars.
 With the right embedded analytics platform, you can charge a premium for access to this analytics experience in your product or service, or build entirely new data apps that offer new paths to profits.
-The end result is greater data monetization, turning data from a cost center into a revenue generating engine.
+The end result is greater data monetization, turning data from a cost center into a revenue-generating engine.
 In fact, research from Product-led Alliance and ThoughtSpot found that 44% of product leaders expect revenue gains from embedding analytics.

-Key features of embedded analytics platforms
+Top embedded analytics platforms in 2024

 Factors to consider when picking an embedded analytics platform

-Whether you’re a SaaS company looking to reduce customer churn or a ecommerce company building an application to avoid stockout costs, embedded analytics platforms offer organizations the opportunity to leverage data within their applications to delight customers and users while creating new paths to money.
+Whether you’re a SaaS company looking to reduce customer churn or an e-commerce company building an application to avoid stockout costs, embedded analytics platforms offer organizations the opportunity to leverage data within their applications to delight customers and users while creating new paths to money.
 With a variety of options available in the market, choosing the right embedded analytics platform requires careful consideration of several factors.
 Here are five key steps to follow to help you choose the most suitable platform for your business:

 1. Assess your business needs